-Coursework is equally balanced and enhanced with participation in production work, in an atmosphere of healthy collaboration and effective communication.
+Coursework is equally balanced and enhanced with participation in production work, within an atmosphere of healthy collaboration and effective communication.
 To ensure a deep understanding of related fields, the scenic design curriculum allows for elective coursework in Costume Design, Lighting Design, Theatre Technology, and Sound Design.Learn more about requirements in our Student Portal

-One production in the third year will be designated as the M.F.A. thesis project, which will be documented and then evaluated by the Thesis Committee.
+One production in the third year will be designated as the M.F.A. thesis project, which will be documented and evaluated by the Thesis Committee.

-You are admitted into the program after proving competency as shown by your portfolio, statement of goals and required onsite interview.
+You are admitted into the program after proving competency as shown by your portfolio, statement of goals and required interview.
 Judgments of portfolio, writing quality and professional potential are made by members of the Design and Technology Faculty Committee.